dingjibang/GDX-lazy-font/README.md

 ## what's this?

-LazyBitmapFont is a auto and self-gengrate bitmapFont extend, you can draw any text without generator.
+LazyBitmapFont is an auto and self-texture-gengrate bitmapFont extend, you can draw any text without generator.
 And it's helpful for no English-base language to manage BitmapFont.

 # how to use it